Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Preliminaries

-The quantum walk with two particles is studied in \citep{omar2006quantum}, and the bosonic or fermionic nature of the two particles is shown to have significant influence on the evolution.
-While for more particles, Chandrashekar et al. \citep{chandrashekar2012quantum} considered such multi-particle quantum walk for distinguishable particles.
-When the particles are uncorrelated initially, the final state is $\evolve^{t}|\phi_{1}\rangle\otimes\evolve^{t}|\phi_{2}\rangle\otimes\cdots\otimes\evolve^{t}|\phi_{n}\rangle$, where $|\phi_{i}\rangle$ is the initial single-particle state of the $i$th particle.
+The quantum walk with two particles was studied in Ref. \citep{omar2006quantum}, and the exchange symmetry of the two particles was shown to have significant influence on the evolution.
+For more particles, Chandrashekar and Busch \citep{chandrashekar2012quantum} considered the multiparticle quantum walk initialized in an uncorrelated state.
+When the particles are uncorrelated initially, the final state can be written as $\evolve^{t}|\phi_{1}\rangle\otimes\evolve^{t}|\phi_{2}\rangle\otimes\cdots\otimes\evolve^{t}|\phi_{n}\rangle$, where $|\phi_{i}\rangle$ is the initial single-particle state of the $i$th particle.
+But in this paper, we consider a more general situation in which the initial state is in the form of Eq. \eqref{eq:initstate}, which generally describes distinguishable particles but can also describe indistinguishable particles when it is invariant under arbitrary particle exchange.

-The coin operator can be generalized by a weight parameter.
-A general SU(2) coin up to a global phase is
+The coin operator can be an arbitrary SU(2) transformation in general; i.e., regardless of a global phase,